musselwhizzle/Focus-Points/docs/Focus Points.md

 Focus information is only available for photos for which the corresponding image file contains complete metadata.
 See [Scope and Limitations](#1-scope-and-limitations) for more detailed information.

 Two buttons at the bottom of the window allow you to move forward and backward through a series of photos, if more than one was selected in Lightroom when the plugin was launched.
+In case the plugin was launched on a single photo, the buttons are inactive.

 A link to the User Guide (this document) provides quick and easy access to the operating instructions.

 The window can be closed by clicking "Exit" or pressing \<Enter> or \<Esc> or \<Space>.
 <br>

-#### Depth of Field, Hyperfocal Distance ####
+### Depth of Field, Hyperfocal Distance ###

 Most camera makers include subject or focus distance information in makernotes.
 Sony, Fuji and Pentax do not, so this section is not relevant to images taken with their cameras.